COVID: Schools are in lockdown and e-learning is a struggle | DW | 06.01.2021

 "But it takes time for this financial aid to trickle down to the schools," Brandau tells DW.
 "The application process is incredibly bureaucratic."
 A myriad of federal, state, and local authorities are involved in the procedure in Germany.
 "Other countries are doing much better," says Brandau.

-Before the pandemic, there were only six computers for every ten pupils available at German schools.
-2018 figures from the OECD show that in other industrialized countries the number was much higher with up to nine computers for ten pupils.
+Before the pandemic, there were only six computers for every 10 pupils available at German schools.
+2018 figures from the OECD show that in other industrialized countries the number was much higher with up to nine computers for 10 pupils.

 Lately, many German schools have focused on buying laptops.
 Eric Grabowski says his school finally got 120 laptops last autumn that were handed out to those without their own devices at home.